|QUICK PAGE NAVIGATION GUIDE|

 BACK TO TOP

-This program is open to qualified majors in anthropology who have completed 15 hours of anthropology courses and successfully maintained a 3.25 grade point average in departmental offerings and a 3.0 grade point average overall.
+This program is open to Anthropology majors who have completed 15 hours of anthropology courses and successfully maintained a 3.25 grade point average in Anthropology and a 3.0 grade point average overall.

 Integrated Graduate Studies (IGS)

 The Integrated Graduate Studies (IGS) Program is intended for highly motivated undergraduate students who wish to complete the academic requirements of both a B.A. and M.A. degree in Anthropology.
 Interested students who fulfill the college requirements for the IGS program (see http://www.case.edu/provost/ugstudies/IGS.htm) must apply to the Anthropology graduate program by the spring semester of their junior year.
 Details on applying to the graduate program can be found at: http://www.case.edu/artsci/anth/gradprograms.html.